Augusta National was formerly a plant nursery, and all the holes are named after flowers that line the course...

 Carolina Cherry is the final hole on the front nine and is a 460 yard par 4.
 The toughest part of this hole is undoubtedly the approach shot; this is because any shots that come up short are often seen rolling off the front of the green making it a very hard hole to par.
 The hole was made a lot harder back in 2002 when the tee was moved back 25-30 yards.
 The Carolina Cherry grows on the right hand side of the fairway.

 Hole 10 – Camellia

-Known as the toughest hole on the course, Camellia is a long Par 4 totalling 495 yards.
+Considered, along with the 5th, as the toughest hole on the course, Camellia is a long par 4 totalling 495 yards.
 The movement of the green in 1937 and also the movement of the tee backwards ten yards in 2002 is what’s added on the yardage.
 The Camellia can be spotted on this hole at the rear of the green and the left hand side of the fairway.
-Over the years, the hole has increased in yardage from 430 – 495 yards.
+Over the years, the hole has increased in yardage from 430 to 495 yards.